agui888/shim-doc/docs/array.md

 _.uniq(array)

-remove duplicated value in the array
+Remove duplicated values in the array

 it use table k, v so it won't keep the order